sinefunc/proton/manual/introduction/metadata.md

 Special metadata keys
 ---------------------

-Hyde has a few reserved keys.
+Proton has a few reserved keys.

 ### title